-Ginny is a native of New York who migrated to warmer climates.
+Ginny is a native of New York who has spent time in warmer climes.
 Having formally studied fashion design, she learned writing through reading extensively and writing fanfiction.
 She is experienced in working on visual and technical kinks to make it all work.
 Now she self-publishes two series of books, one a science fantasy dystopian adventure series about werewolf motorcycle clubs, and the other a series of broken fairy tales centered around one stubborn princess who refuses to hide in a tower.
 She is the decidedly punk influence of the duo, and responsible for the cohesive visual theme, game mechanics, and holiday tomfoolery.
 (Don’t get between Ginny and her holiday shenanigans.)

 Rebecca is firmly located in Oklahoma by family, though occasionally she travels for the sake of writing research, more family, and rodeos.
 With her masters in Professional Writing with a focus on middle grade/young adult/new adult fiction, she brings the knowledge of the target market to the table.
 She is working on her own book series, an urban fantasy about a teenage girl who finds a unicorn in her grandmother’s barn and has a very sucky senior year as a result.
 While a lot of the Lolita influence is her fault, she is the Western riding expert who focuses on story, timelines, and practicality.
 (Don’t get clover leaf patterns wrong, she gets cranky.)